 How to cancel your car insurance policy in Canada?

 Ready to make the change by cancelling car insurance early?
 Here we go!
 While each insurance provider will have their own cancellation policy terms and conditions, there are some standard points to ensure the cancellation process is completed correctly.

 Before you start, make sure you have your policy documents with you, or at least your policy number, so the provider can find the exact policy you want to cancel.

-There are multiple ways you can go when learning how to cancel insurance, the most common being:
+There are multiple ways you can choose when learning how to cancel insurance, the most common being:

 - By phone: By far the quickest way to cancel your insurance policy is to do it over the phone.
 Simply call up your provider on the enquiries or customer support number they offer, follow the menu instructions until you’re through to an advisor, and they’ll be able to talk you through the process.
 This is known as the quickest way because it usually results in instant cancellation, and you’ll receive all the cancellation documents and confirmations to your email address, or via post, depending on which option you declare best for you.